 |Food Network||Mache and Herb Power Salad|

 |Hungry Foodies Pharmacy||Roasted Beet, D'Anjou Pear, Mache Salad|

-People have spotted Mache using the Specialty Produce app for iPhone and Android.
+Someone spotted Mache using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.